spaceprofessor/aed-handout/HAAE-D01_Handout.md

 ![](figures/haae-d01_intro_Seite_12.png)

 The left image is an artist impression of the Huygens probe after landing.
 You can see that it did not land in a lake (as many hoped and many feared) but on land.
 The right image shows a real photograph that was made by the probe after touchdown.
-The temperature at the landing site was -179°C and the pressure was 1.5 mbar.
+The temperature at the landing site was -179°C and the pressure was 1.5 bar.

 ---